Zarlor Mercenary: Gameplay

 There are seven different pilot mercenaries to choose from, each having their own permanent unique weapon or skill.
 When playing in multiplayer mode, each player has a unique colour, you can either work together or towards completing the game.
-However one can purchase the weapon attachment backstabber that can kill another pilot causing him to loose money.
+However one can purchase the weapon attachment backstabber that can kill another pilot causing him to lose money.
 Ship health is displayed on the right as a vertical green bar, this will deplete to yellow and flash red when near destruction.
 Ships left in the fleet are displayed as blue dots, while the mega bomb is displayed as a red dot.

 After each mission there is a shop run by the Merchant of Venus.
 Here you can purchase and sell extra items.
 These include extra ships, which is like buying extra lives.
 Speed Up, Wing Cannons, Super Shield (regenerating shielding), Power Shots, Laser, Auto Fire, Mega Bomb, Back Shooter and Side Shooter.
 There are also two items for use in multiplayer mode.
 Invisibility so you can hide from other players and Back stabber which will attack your allied friends and not the enemy as well as protecting your loot so you don't lose it in that life.